-1 1.0 Introduction
+1 Introduction

-2 The Sierra Valley Groundwater Management District (SVGMD) and Plumas County, the

-3 Groundwater Sustainability Agencies (GSAs) for the Sierra Valley Groundwater Subbasin

-4 (SV Subbasin), developed this Groundwater Sustainability Plan (GSP or Plan) in accordance

-5 with the California Department of Water Resources (DWR) Sustainable Groundwater

-- 6 Management Act (SGMA) of 2014.
-The purpose of the Plan is to roadmap the process to - 7 achieving sustainable groundwater management, as defined by SGMA, in the SV Subbasin - 8 (DWR Subbasin No. 5-012.01). - 9 SGMA is a three-bill legislative package comprised of Assembly Bill (AB) 1739 (Dickinson), - 10 Senate Bill (SB) 1168 (Pavley), and SB 1319 (Pavley) signed into law in 2014 and codified in - 11 Section 10720 of the California Water Code.
-SGMA expands the role of DWR to support local - 12 implementation of GSPs and allows for intervention by the State Water Resources Control - 13 Board (SWRCB) at discrete points throughout the process if local agencies are not willing or - able to manage groundwater sustainably.
-In addition to the one Assembly Bill and two Senate - 15 Bills, SGMA is partially defined by the "emergency regulations" (adopted by the DWR and - 16 incorporated into the California Code of Regulations, Sections 350 354.4) and a number of other documents1 - 17 other documents1. - 18 SGMA required critically-overdrafted, high- and medium-priority basins to be managed under a
+The Sierra Valley Groundwater Management District (SVGMD) and Plumas County, the Groundwater Sustainability Agencies (GSAs) for the Sierra Valley Groundwater Subbasin (SV Subbasin), developed this Groundwater Sustainability Plan (GSP or Plan) in accordance with the California Department of Water Resources (DWR) Sustainable Groundwater Management Act (SGMA) of 2014.
+The purpose of the Plan is to roadmap the process to achieving sustainable groundwater management, as defined by SGMA, in the SV Subbasin (DWR Subbasin No. 5-012.01).

+SGMA is a three-bill legislative package comprised of Assembly Bill (AB) 1739 (Dickinson), Senate Bill (SB) 1168 (Pavley), and SB 1319 (Pavley) signed into law in 2014 and codified in Section 10720 of the California Water Code.
+SGMA expands the role of DWR to support local implementation of GSPs and allows for intervention by the State Water Resources Control Board (SWRCB) at discrete points throughout the process if local agencies are not willing or able to manage groundwater sustainably.
+In addition to the one Assembly Bill and two Senate Bills, SGMA is partially defined by the "emergency regulations" (adopted by DWR and incorporated into the California Code of Regulations, Sections 350 - 354.4) and a number of other documents1.
-19 GSP by January 31, 2020, and all other groundwater basins designated as high- or medium-

-20 priority basins to be managed under a GSP by January 31, 2022.
-Additionally, SMGA requires 21 demonstrated sustainability within 20 years of GSP implementation, and continued sustainability
+SGMA required critically-over-drafted basins to be managed under a GSP by January 31, 2020, and all other groundwater basins designated as high- or medium-priority basins to be managed under a GSP by January 31, 2022.
+Additionally, SMGA requires demonstrated sustainability within 20 years of GSP implementation, and continued sustainability through the 50-year planning and implementation horizon.

-- through the 50-year planning and implementation horizon. - 23 SV Subbasin boundary modifications were completed in early 2019 and basin prioritization for - 24 the modified basins were revised by DWR in spring 2019.
-The SV Subbasin was characterized - as a medium-priority basin that is not critically overdrafted per DWR Bulletin 118 (2019).
-An - eligible local agency was therefore required to develop and implement a GSP by January 31, - 27 2022 and achieve demonstrated sustainability by January 31, 2042.
-SVGMD and Plumas - 28 County chose to pursue sustainability and compliance with the requirements of SGMA via a 29 multi-GSA, single GSP approach, led by SVGMD with the support of Plumas County, in hopes - 30 that SVGMD can retain their authority to manage groundwater in the SV Subbasin into the - indefinite future.
-It is the belief of SVGMD and Plumas County that groundwater management - 32 by a local entity will best ensure the local communities' needs are met and voices are heard - 33 while striving toward optimized groundwater management, consistent with the belief of former - 34 California Governor Jerry Brown who emphasized in his signing statement that "groundwater - 35 management in California is best accomplished locally". - 36 To facilitate such sustainable groundwater management, this Plan provides: - Agency information and management structure (Chapter 1); - All pertinent background information (Chapter 2) including description of the Plan Area and SV Subbasin setting, historical conditions, and current conditions; - Modeled water budget information (Section 2.2.3.) including the estimated sustainable yield and discussion on how the value may change over time as a result of changes in climate;
+SV Subbasin boundary modifications were completed in early 2019 and basin prioritization for the modified basins was revised by DWR in spring 2019.
+The SV Subbasin was characterized as a medium-priority basin that is not critically overdrafted per DWR Bulletin 118 (2019).
+An eligible local agency was therefore required to develop and implement a GSP by January 31, 2022 and achieve demonstrated sustainability by January 31, 2042.
+SVGMD and Plumas County chose to pursue sustainability and compliance with the requirements of SGMA via a multi-GSA, single GSP approach, led by SVGMD with the support of Plumas County, in hopes that SVGMD can retain their authority to manage groundwater in the SV Subbasin into the indefinite future.
+It is the belief of SVGMD and Plumas County that groundwater management by a local entity will best ensure the local communities needs are met and voices are heard while striving toward optimized groundwater management, consistent with the belief of former California Governor Jerry Brown who emphasized in his signing statement that "groundwater management in California is best accomplished locally".